 NHBC certification allows buyers to proceed in confidence.
 From a survey point of view, however, it is always advisable (and usually obligatory for borrowers) to also have a RICS level one survey.
 With an NHBC certificate and a Level 1 Home Survey, buyers can proceed without worrying that there are any significant problems with the property.

-In a Level 1 survey, surveyors will carry out a visual inspection, and report in the general condition of the property.
+In a Level 1 survey, surveyors will carry out a visual inspection and report on the general condition of the property.
 Note that the report will not include advice on repairs.

 What surveyors look for in new homes